Prom: Logistics and traditions

 Prom attendees may be limited by their schools to be juniors or seniors and guests under age 21.
+Boys are usually the ones to ask their date to the prom.
+A 2014 YouGov survey of men who went to prom found that 79% of them asked.
+Of women surveyed, 29% said they asked.
 Before prom, girls typically get their hair styled, often in groups as a social activity at a salon.
-Prom couples then gather at a park, garden, or their own and their dates’ houses for single and group photographs.
+Prom couples then gather at a park, garden, or their own and their dates' houses for single and group photographs.
 Prom attendees may rent limousines or party buses to transport groups of friends from their homes to the prom venue.
 Some schools host their proms at hotel ballrooms, banquet halls, or other venues where weddings typically take place.
 The dance itself may have a band or DJ.
 At prom, a meal may be served.
 By the early 21st century, prom has become a multi-billion-dollar business in the United States, with each family spending hundreds to even thousands of dollars for the occasion.

 Some high schools allow only the graduating class (seniors) to have a prom.
 Some schools also allow grade 11 (juniors) to have a prom, and in some cases, there is a combined junior/senior prom.
 Some American high schools that do not allow school-sponsored dances will host a junior/senior prom as a banquet instead of a dance.
 Typically, students still dress in formal attire and attend as couples.
 In recent years, American teens have started asking celebrities or famous models to their proms.